 Open from 9am – 10.30pm, closed on Sundays.

 9. La Boqueria.
 Originally called Mercat de Sant Josep de la Boqueria, this market is one of the oldest in town, dating back to 1217 (!).
 It’s easy to find on a map and by walking up La Rambla (with entrance from La Rambla).
-A perfect place to suck in some history and watch how a typical old Spanish market works, and to buy fresh bread, cheese, fruits, fish and meet (if you live in an apartment and want to cook).
+A perfect place to suck in some history and watch how a typical old Spanish market works, and to buy fresh bread, cheese, fruits, fish and meet (if you’re keen on a picnic in a park or live in an apartment and want to cook).

 10. Get inspired!
 Absorb quirky art and fabulous street performance.
 Regarding street performance, many seem to think that the street artists in La Rambla are of the best in the world!
 Regarding contemporary art, visit MACBA in Raval, follow this and google where to find different galleries.
 Between Barrio Gotic and Born you have two streets full of photo shops and posters and quirky art that I love to visit.
 For graffiti-interested, the whole city is a gallery actually (just read this).
 You’ll also find plenty of inspirational stuff by googling the topic.

 11. Bars!
-Yes, the city’s name sums it up pretty well itself: BARcelona!
-First of all; the nicest bars are obviously not the ones you don’t find in the middle of La Rambla.
+Oh yes: BARcelona!
+First of all; the nicest bars are obviously not the ones you find in the middle of La Rambla.
 Then again some of the most historical bars (and also frequently visited by locals) are very close by.
 Just google and mark them on a map and start your round.
 The level of cocktail making skills is high!
 In Raval you have Rabipelao, Ambar and Lobo bar: all stylish, yet odd, chilled & fun.
 Close by are the two old and unique bars Bar Marsella (be careful with the absinthe, they’re not joking), and Le Pastis (Raval).
 However Boadas in Barrigotic claims to be the oldest in Barcelona and you should definitely go here if you want a peak into the 1940′s.
 Sugar bar, Pipa club and Le Petit Jet lag are also all in Gotic, tiny and innovative.
 In Born around Passeig del Borne and its side streets (mentioned above) you have many more!
 Not to mention in Gracia.

 12. Nightlife!
 My favorite club when I lived in Barcelona was Sala Apolo; An old small theatre situated in Raval (metro stop Paralel).
 It still exists and hopefully will forever, has amazing bookings and loads of experimental electronica and hip hop.
 Razzmatazz is also great, a huge venue with 5 rooms and good concerts from time to time (but check their events online first).
 La Paloma is a historical gem but be sure to check if it’s open.
 It constantly has neighbour trouble as it’s in the middle of a resident area in Raval.
 La Terraza is beautiful and located up in the hills of the city (perfect for warm summer night), though it’s not my kind of vibe (quite high-endish).
 City Hall (on Placa Catalunya) also had some good concepts going on, but I’m afraid you have to find out of these things yourself when first deciding to go somewhere.
 It really depends on your music and style, amigo, hence I’d check ResidentAdvisor.com and Timeout.com to find recommendations for the style/music I’d fancy.